 “Were clearly unlucky, (but) that’s not the same thing as being cheated.”

-After reading, and rereading Beech’s analysis, I’ve found Beech’s findings to be meticulous, and objective.
-These findings, however, have done little to quell my irrational condemnation of two of the three referees that handled Game 6, 2002, and a Game 6, 2002 cloud has loomed over every NBA game I’ve watched since, and will continue to be there in any NBA games I might watch in the future.
+After reading, and rereading Beech’s analysis, I’ve found Beech’s findings to be thorough, meticulous, and objective.
+These findings, however, have done little to quell my irrational condemnation of two of the three referees who handled Game 6, 2002, and a Game 6, 2002 cloud has loomed over every NBA game I’ve watched since, and will continue to be there in any NBA games I might watch in the future.

 When former NBA referee Tim Donaghy received a conviction for betting on games in 2007, my first thought went to Game 6, 2002.
-He was not an official in that game, it turns out, but he did submit a letter, and later a book, that suggested a collusive effort on the part of two of the three referees did affect that game’s outcome.
+He was not an official in that game, it turns out, but he did submit a letter, and later a book, that suggested a collusive effort on the part of two of the three referees to affect that game’s outcome.
 This letter does not mention the teams involved in Game 6, 2002, but the Kings v.
 Lakers series was the lone playoff series to go seven games in 2002.

 “Referees A, F and G (Dick Bavetta, Bob Delaney, and Ted Bernhardt) were officiating a playoff series between Teams 5 (Kings) and 6 (Lakers) in May of 2002.
 It was the sixth game of a seven-game series, and a Team 5 (Kings) victory that night would have ended the series.
 However, Tim (Donaghy) learned from Referee A that Referees A and F wanted to extend the series to seven games.
 Tim knew referees A and F to be ‘company men,’ always acting in the interest of the NBA, and that night, it was in the NBA’s interest to add another game to the series.
 Referees A and F favored Team 6 (Lakers).
 Personal fouls [resulting in injured players] were ignored even when they occurred in full view of the referees.
 Conversely, the referees called made-up fouls on Team 5 in order to give additional free throw opportunities for Team 6.
 Their foul-calling also led to the ejection of two Team 5 players.
 The referees’ favoring of Team 6 led to that team’s victory that night, and Team 6 came back from behind to win that series.”

-Then-NBA Commissioner David Stern denied the allegation Donaghy made in this letter, stating that they were a desperate act of a convicted felon.
+Then-NBA Commissioner David Stern denied the allegations Donaghy made in this letter, stating that they were a desperate act of a convicted felon.
 Stern said Donaghy was a “singing, cooperating witness”, and Stern has since referred to any, and all, Donaghy allegations as those coming from a convicted felon.

 It is true that Donaghy is a convicted felon.
 He received a conviction for betting on games he officiated.
 Does that mean everything he wrote in this particular letter is false?
 How many times has a convicted felon provided evidence that that others have later corroborated?
 At this point, however, there are no corroborations for Donaghy’s allegations, and a cynical outsider could say that Donaghy picked this particular, controversial game to serve up as a sort of plea bargain either to the FBI, or to the society that holds him as the lone, proven corrupt official of the NBA.
 Some have also said that Donaghy’s explosive allegation was made soon after the NBA required Donaghy pay them $1 million dollars in restitution.

 It’s oh-so-tempting for scorned Kings’ fans to believe everything Donaghy wrote, and deny everything the former lawyer Stern said to protect his product, but it is difficult to deny the “desperate act” characterization Stern uses when referencing Donaghy’s allegations.
-Especially when we put ourselves in Donaghy’s shoes and we imagine how desperate he had to be in his efforts to salvage the reputation of being the lone NBA official convicted of throwing games.
+Especially when we put ourselves in Donaghy’s shoes and we imagine how desperate he had to be in his efforts to salvage his reputation after being the lone NBA official convicted of throwing games.

-In the absence of corroborating evidence, the outraged King’s fan can find solace in the corroborated outrage that resulted from the game by consumer activist Ralph Nader, the announcer of the game Bill Walton, and the numerous, prominent sportswriters that watched the game.
+In the absence of corroborating evidence, the outraged King’s fan can find solace in the corroborated outrage that resulted from the game by consumer activist Ralph Nader, the announcer of the game Bill Walton, and the numerous, prominent sportswriters who watched the game.
 The latter called Game 6, 2002 one of the poorest officiated important games in the history of the NBA, and that characterization is almost unanimous.

 At the conclusion of the game, consumer advocate Ralph Nader wrote an email to then-NBA Commissioner David Stern:

 “You and your league have a large and growing credibility problem, Referees are human and make mistakes, but there comes a point that goes beyond any random display of poor performance.
 That point was reached in Game 6 which took away the Sacramento Kings Western Conference victory.”
+[My emphasis.]

 As evidence of his charge, Nader cited Washington Post sports columnist Michael Wilbon who wrote that too many of the calls in the fourth quarter (when the Lakers received 27 foul shots) were “stunningly incorrect,” all against Sacramento.